joeylmaalouf/focs-assignments/day15/day15.md

 It is desirable for binary search trees to be balanced (or close).
 If we assume that each of the T structures has the same depth, the two-internal-node trees have the following property:

-For EVERY internal node (x and y), the depth of the internal node's left subtree and the depth of the internal node's right subtree differ by at most 1.
+For EVERY internal node (x, y, z), the depth of the internal node's left subtree and the depth of the internal node's right subtree differ by at most 1.
 We call these trees almost-balanced.

 ### 5.

 Does this property hold for any of the three-internal-node trees?
 Which ones?
 Which ones are NOT almost-balanced?
 (We call these unbalanced.)

+It holds for d, but not for a, b, or c.

 ## IV.
 Maintaining balance

 Observe the following: